Skip to content

 Security Considerations

-• Use HTTPS for your webhook endpoint as possible to ensure data privacy
+• Use HTTPS for your webhook endpoint whenever possible to ensure data privacy.

 Error Handling